lucasnv/gobase-installer/README.md

 The easiest way is first of all download the script and then run it in your terminal.

-You can follow the commands described below:
+You can follow the two commands described below:

 ```shell
 $  wget https://raw.githubusercontent.com/lucasnv/gobase-installer/master/install-go-base-project.sh`